---This policy adopted on 01-20-2011 Reviewed on 11-24-15 (no changes)
+--This policy adopted on 01-20-2011 Reviewed on 11-24-15 (no changes) Revised on 01-25.22

-POLICY TYPE: ENDS POLICY TITLE: CONTINGENCY PLANNING
+POLICY TITLE: CONTINGENCY PLANNING (END 8)

 In fulfilling its educational mission, Barton Community College attempts to make optimal use of its resources.
 Optimum utilization may call for the adjustment of operational procedures such as a reduction or discontinuance of a program or service; reallocation of resources as a result of changing educational priorities; shifting enrollment patterns; lack of funds; and/or the requirements of legally imposed mandates.
 The President will make these recommendations to the Board of Trustees based on the college's mission of emphasizing academic, vocational-technical, and cultural enrichment learning opportunities; coupled with the need for maintaining program integrity, financial viability, and responsiveness to internal and external college constituencies.